QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

 Let's listen to Milton Friedman tell us what happened

-"In order to understand the story, it is necessary to have an idea of a simple statistical problem, and of the standard procedure for dealing with it.
+    In order to understand the story, it is necessary to have an idea of a simple statistical problem, and of the standard procedure for dealing with it.
 The actual problem out of which sequential analysis grew will serve.
 The Navy has two alternative designs (say A and B) for a projectile.
 It wants to determine which is superior.
 To do so it undertakes a series of paired firings.
 On each round it assigns the value 1 or 0 to A accordingly as its performance is superior or inferio to that of B and conversely 0 or 1 to B. The Navy asks the statistician how to conduct the test and how to analyze the results.

+..

-"The standard statistical answer was to specify a number of firings (say 1,000) and a pair of percentages (e.g., 53% and 47%) and tell the client that if A receives a 1 in more than 53% of the firings, it can be regarded as superior; if it receives a 1 in fewer than 47%, B can be regarded as superior; if the percentage is between 47% and 53%, neither can be so regarded.
+    The standard statistical answer was to specify a number of firings (say 1,000) and a pair of percentages (e.g., 53% and 47%) and tell the client that if A receives a 1 in more than 53% of the firings, it can be regarded as superior; if it receives a 1 in fewer than 47%, B can be regarded as superior; if the percentage is between 47% and 53%, neither can be so regarded.

+..

-"When Allen Wallis was discussing such a problem with (Navy) Captain Garret L. Schyler, the captain objected that such a test, to quote from Allen's account, may prove wasteful.
-If a wise and seasoned ordnance officer like Schyler were on the premises, he would see after the first few thousand or even few hundred [rounds] that the experiment need not be completed either because the new method is obviously inferior or because it is obviously superior beyond what was hoped for :math:`\ldots` "
+    When Allen Wallis was discussing such a problem with (Navy) Captain Garret L. Schyler, the captain objected that such a test, to quote from Allen's account, may prove wasteful.
+If a wise and seasoned ordnance officer like Schyler were on the premises, he would see after the first few thousand or even few hundred [rounds] that the experiment need not be completed either because the new method is obviously inferior or because it is obviously superior beyond what was hoped for :math:`\ldots`

 Friedman and Wallis struggled with the problem but, after realizing that they were not able to solve it,  described the problem to  Abraham Wald